Celebrating 30 years of helping you give wisely

 CharityWatch Analysts perform an in-depth analysis of charities' audited financial statements and IRS tax filings, and often review other documents such as state filings, annual reports, and fundraising contracts during their evaluations.
 Below are select notes that CharityWatch believes may be of interest to donors.

-According to the Feed My Starving Children (FMSC) audit of February 28, 2023 (Note 10, Contributions of nonfinancial assets):
+According to the Feed My Starving Children audit of February 28, 2025 (Note 10, Contributions of Non-Financial Assets):

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found on the Our Process page.]

-"As of February 28, 2023, the Organization's future obligation for the purchase of raw materials under contracts totaled approximately $20 million."
+"As of February 28, 2025 and February 29, 2024, the Organization’s future obligations for the purchase of raw materials under contracts totaled approximately $9.2 million and $10 million, respectively."

-According to the Feed My Starving Children (FMSC) tax filing for the fiscal year ended February 28, 2023FMSC reports re: Compensation, Supplemental Information (IRS Form 990, Schedule J, Part III):
+According to the Feed My Starving Children (FMSC) tax filing for the fiscal year ended February 28, 2025FMSC reports re: Compensation, Officers, Directors, Trustees, Key Employees, and Highest Compensated Employees (IRS Form 990, Schedule J, Part II):